Written by Michael VanDerLaan

 The Callaway Rogue ST Max provides a fully game-improvement option from a prior model year for anyone who loves Callaway or loves the distance and forgiveness that they stand for.

-This model features many of the same settings we’ve seen from other game improvement and “MAX” setups: a low CG for high launch / low spin, weight-saving carbon that redistributes material for more forgiveness, and a slightly draw biased weighting.
+This model features many of the same settings we’ve seen from other game improvement and “MAX” setups: a low CG for high launch / low spin, weight-saving carbon that redistributes material for more forgiveness, and weighting set up for a draw.

 What We Like